 Smart choice!
 You will LOVE these Falafels (I do!), for a few reasons…

 (1) They are scrumptious!
 Full of flavor without the fat!

 (2) They are low-fat.
-When I say “pan-fried”, I mean pan-fried, not oil.
+When I say “pan-fried”, I mean pan-fried, not oil-fried.
 You can literally wipe your non-stick pan with a dot of oil to give these patties a nice golden crust.
 Or, if you have a good quality non-stick pan that has no wear, you won’t even need the wipe of oil, just pop on and cook up.

 Panfried Falafel Patties wheat-free, optionally gluten-free, soy-free